-Before beginning this Maker activity, it is recommended that the pupils know how to use the on-brick motor control function and know how to program a motor to move.
+Before beginning this Maker activity, it is recommended that students know how to use the on-brick motor control function, and also how to program a motor to move.

-The pupils can also try connecting two motors together as this which is a great way to explore movement.
+Students can also try connecting two motors together, this is a great way to explore movement.

-Some pupils may need a little inspiration and scaffolding to help them to get started.
-The pupils can remix an existing model or invent a new design.
+Some students may need a little inspiration and scaffolding to help them get started.
+Students can remix an existing model, or invent a new design.

-Use this program with the 'Connect' and Large Motor.
+Use this program with the Programmable Brick and Large Motor.